mikechambers/adb-mcp/README.md

-### Premiere
+#### Premiere
-4. Launch UXP Developer Tool and click the Load button for _Premiere MCP Agent_
+1. Launch UXP Developer Tool and click the Load button for _Premiere MCP Agent_
-5. In Premiere, if the MCP Agent panel is not open, open _Window > UXP Plugins > Premiere MCP Agent > Premiere MCP Agent_
+2. In Premiere, if the MCP Agent panel is not open, open _Window > UXP Plugins > Premiere MCP Agent > Premiere MCP Agent_
+3. Click connect in the agent panel in Photoshop

+#### InDesign
+1. Launch UXP Developer Tool and click the Load button for InDesitn MCP Agent_
+2. In InDesign, if the MCP Agent panel is not open, open _Plugins > InDesign MCP Agent > InDesign MCP Agent_
-6. Click connect in the agent panel in Photoshop
+3. Click connect in the agent panel in Photoshop

-Now you can switch over the Claude desktop.
-Before you start a session, you should load the instructions resource which will provide guidance and info the Claude by clicking the socket icon (Attach from MCP) and then _Choose an Integration_ > _Adobe Premiere > _config://get_instructions_.
+#### AfterEffects
+1. _Window > Extensions > Illustrator MCP Agent_

+#### Illustrator

+1. Open a file (the plugin won't launch unless a file is open)
+2. _Window > Extensions > Illustrator MCP Agent_

-Note, you must reload the plugin via the UCP Developer app every time you restart Photoshop and Premiere.
+Note, you must reload the plugin via the UXP Developer app every time you restart Photoshop, Premiere and InDesign.

 ### Setting up session